shweaver-MSFT/microsoft-graph-docs/api-reference/beta/api/governanceroleassignmentrequest-post.md

 ### Example 6: Administrator extends expiring role assignment

-This example extends the expiring role assignment for user ANUJCUSER to API Management Service Contributor.
+This example extends the expiring role assignment for user ANUJCUSER to Exchange Administrator role.

- >**Note:** In addition to the permission, this example requires that the requester have at least one `Active` administrator role assignment (`owner` or `user access administrator`) on the resource.
+ >**Note:** In addition to the permission, this example requires that the requester have at least one `Active` Global Administrator or Privileged Role Administrator assignment.

 | Property         | Type                                                     | Required                | Value |
 |:-----------------|:---------------------------------------------------------|:------------------------|:--|